fdzdev/Subdomain-Takeover-Checker/README.md

 ## Example Keywords for Vulnerable Services

 The script uses a keywords.txt file to load CNAME patterns associated with vulnerable services.
-Make sure the file includes keywords like, feel free to add additional vulnerable domains:
+Make sure the file includes keywords like, feel free to add additional vulnerable domains.
+We currently have 42 fingerprints:
    ```bash
    s3.amazonaws.com
    github.io